ChudiNnorukam/healing-studio-portfolio/COST_EFFECTIVE_CAROUSEL_SETUP_GUIDE.md

 **YOU NOW HAVE A RESEARCH-BACKED, COST-OPTIMIZED CONTENT GENERATION SYSTEM! 🎉**

-*This workflow implements the latest cost optimization techniques and can save you hundreds of dollars monthly while maintaining high-quality content output.*
+*This workflow implements the latest cost optimization techniques and can save you hundreds of dollars monthly while maintaining high-quality content output.* e